cmput402/cmput402.github.io/content/individual/testing-theory.md

 # Submission

--   Please upload a **pdf** on Canvas.
--   Please draw all diagrams using any program of your choice such that your TA can clearly read it.
+* You must upload a [Zipped PDF report]({filename}/general/report.md) to canvas.
--   The assignment consists of 6 questions
+* The assignment consists of 6 questions

-## Formatting

-Your report must be well formatted and not just readable, but professional and **easy** to read.
+* Your report must be well formatted and not just readable, but professional and **easy** to read.

-* Text must be standard and consistent.
-(10-11pt, Times New Roman or Computer Modern)
-* Images must be sized so that text size is similar inside the image as it is outside of the image (10-11pt).
-* Page orientation must stay consistently Portrait.
-* Letter Size (A4 is not allowed).
-* Single spaced inside paragraphs + 6pt (~0.5 lines) after paragraphs.
-* Questions must be answered in order.
-* Your name must be included in the authors line in the report.

-MS Word template: [https://www.ieee.org/content/dam/ieee-org/ieee/web/org/conferences/conference-template-letter.docx]() or [the MS Word template rendered as a PDF]({attach}conference-template-letter.pdf).
-If in doubt, make your report look like the template!
-More templates: [https://www.ieee.org/conferences/publishing/templates]() (Use US Letter only!)
+<p class="longWarning">Your submission must meet the [formatting requirements]({filename}/general/report.md).
+Marks may be lost or you may receive a zero if the report is not **easy** to read and professional, or if it does not meet the formatting requirements.</p>

 # Overview